labhstats/lbhs_wmh_seg_manuals/README.md

 ## File descriptions: (UBO)
 1. Script for creating specified UBO directory, BIDS are initially assumed: https://github.com/labhracorgi/mri_sort_filter_convert/blob/master/other/ubo_cns_copyfier_workspace.py
 2. "Correction/fixes" of scripts in algorithm?
 To hinder QC web viewers from popping up for thousands of individuals and thus potentially not exceeding available RAM during the calculation period.
 3. **Settings and new Dartel atlas for 40+ population?
-Or simply use standard/preset ones?**
+Or simply use standard/preset ones; implies danger of over- and underfitting algorithm?**

 ## Primarily systems tested on:
 - Debain 9 (Linux), Nvidia K420, Xeon 6 Core 3.60Ghz.